We are dispatched thus to the weekend right after this, and I hope it's a great one for you wherever you are.

 Things we've probably said about some city where we've lived through our lives.

-So I I posted again explaining what the post was, you know, what the what my rant was, what the purpose was in my uh uh it was about m the this sort of like wasteful spending of money.
+So I posted again explaining what the post was, you know, what the what my rant was, what the purpose was.

-All right, what wound up what wound up happening?
+All right, what wound up happening?

-Need to bottom line it and then we'll talk about the lessons, if any, that we've learned.
+Need to bottom line it, and then we'll talk about the lessons, if any, that we've learned.

 Go ahead.

-Uh there was a strongly implied threat of my membership in the fire department, although none of my posts had anything to do with the fire department.
+There was a strongly implied threat of my membership in the fire department, although none of my posts had anything to do with the fire department.

-And then now that and with that, let's go to the lessons here and see what has happened.
+Okay, and with that, let's go to the lessons here and see what has happened.

-Have you one of two things is true?
+One of two things is true.

 Here's the other one.

-Uh uh about thirty miles from Pittsburgh.
+About 30 miles from Pittsburgh.

 Okay, very good.

-Um if I live in whatever beautiful little town you occupy, do I need to know that the firefighters are really disgruntled with local government?
+If I live in whatever beautiful little town you occupy, do I need to know that the firefighters are really disgruntled with local government?

-Do I need to wonder if my house is on fire, if the guy who's coming off the truck is is just beaten down by the gripes he has with the city government?
+Do I need to wonder if my house is on fire, if the guy who's coming off the truck is just beaten down by the gripes he has with the city government?

-Is there a certain wisdom that says, you know, keep that to yourself.
+Is there a certain wisdom that says, you know, keep that to yourself?

-Now one of those two is true, and I quite frankly don't know which one it is.
+Now, one of those two is true, and I, quite frankly, don't know which one it is.

-Uh if someone if if if one of the taxpayers in the city where you live were to happen to say, Tony, God bless you for being a firefighter.
+If one of the taxpayers in the city where you live were to happen to say, Tony, God bless you for being a firefighter.

-But dude, I I I don't need to know how gr this is why we don't like it when public employees strike.
+This is why we don't like it when public employees strike.

-It's like, oh God, this is great.
+It's like, oh, God, this is great.

 What would you say to that taxpayer in the city where you live?

-Well, I would say first that the uh the post that I had uh wasn't about the fire department, it was about the I was speaking as a taxpayer just like that person.
+Well, I would say first that the post that I had wasn't about the fire department.

 I understand, but you know what I mean.

-I understand that too.
+And I understand that too.

-Uh I'm wondering if we've arrived at something, and there's a long list of these things, that you have a right to do, that you absolutely have a right to do.
+I'm wondering if we've arrived at something, and there's a long list of these things, that you have a right to do, that you absolutely have a right to do.

 Absolutely.

-There was nothing uh obscene or vulgar.
+There was nothing obscene or vulgar.

-Um I could have spoken with him even longer, but he was called away.
+I could have spoken with him even longer, but he was called away.

-Be please be offended.
+Please be offended.

 We'll take this into the next segment.

-I can't f number one, thank you for for the call.
+Number one, thank you for the call.

-Thank you for your clarity, thanks for your for standing up for the things you're standing up for, and and and thanks for for the service you offer to the community where you live.
+And thanks for the service you offer to the community where you live.

-God bless firefighters, Tony, thank you.
+Tony, thank you.

-All right, so here's here's where we are.
+So here's where we are.

-Um do does he, should he have the right to spout about local government on his personal Facebook?
+Does he, should he have the right to spout about local government on his personal Facebook?

 Sure.